PaddlePaddle/PaddleRS/docs/dev/docstring_en.md

 [简体中文](docstring_cn.md) | English

-# PaddleRS Specification for Code Annotation
+# PaddleRS Specifications for Code Annotation

-## 1 Specification for Docstrings
+## 1 Specifications for Docstrings

-The docstring of the function consists of five modules:
+The docstring of the function consists of five parts:

 - Function description;
-- Function parameter;
+- Function parameters;
-- (optional) Function return value;
+- (Optional) Function return value;
-- (optional) exceptions that the function may throw;
+- (Optional) Exceptions that the function may throw;
-- (Optional) Use an example.
+- (Optional) Example on usage.

-Class docstring also consists of five modules:
+The docstring of a class also consists of five parts:

-- Class function description;
+- Class description;
-- Instantiate parameters required by the class;
+- Construction parameters of the class;
-- (optional) The object obtained by instantiating the class;
+- (Optional) Object obtained by instantiating the class;
-- (optional) Exceptions that may be thrown when the class is instantiated;
+- (Optional) Exceptions that may be thrown during class instantiation;
-- (Optional) Use an example.
+- (Optional) Example on usage.

-The specifications for each module are described in detail below.
+The specification for each part is described in detail below.

-### 1.1 Description on Functionality of Function/Class Function
+### 1.1 Description on Functionality of Function/Class

-The goal is for the user to understand it quickly.
-The module can be disassembled into 3 parts, function description + calculation formula + annotation.
+The first goal is to let users understand quickly.
+This part can be decomposed into 3 sections, major description + formulae + notes.

-- Function Description: Describes the specific functions of the function or class.
-Since the user does not necessarily have the background knowledge, the necessary details need to be added.
+- Major description: Describe what the function/class is and what it does.
+Necessary details should be added for users that do not have the background knowledge.
-- (Optional) Calculation formula: If necessary, provide the calculation formula of the function.
-Formulae are suggested to be written in LaTex grammar.
+- (Optional) Formulae: If necessary, provide the mathematical formulae of the function.
+The formulae are suggested to be written in LaTeX grammar.
-- (Optional) Note: If special instructions are required, they can be given in this section.
+- (Optional) Notes: If special instructions are required, they can be given in this section.

 Example: